 José Alejandro Restrepo

-Debates Críticos en América Latina de Nelly Richard
+Debates Críticos en América Latina by Nelly Richard

 Michael J. Lazzara

-El Revés de la Nación: Territorios Salvajes, Fronteras, y Tierras de Nadie de Margarita Serje
+El Revés de la Nación: Territorios Salvajes, Fronteras, y Tierras de Nadie by Margarita Serje

 Diego Fabián Arévalo Viveros